rhoconlinux/Blumix/README.md

 	*Use of pixmap to force fixing some stuff
 - **New Window Borders:** Focused (unfocused) effect, rounding, lateral borders fix, new buttons, elements ported to svg.
 - First granite wigets integration (Elementary OS).
 New tabs, colors and stuff. :P
--
--** Nautilus:** complete rework.
+- Nautilus: complete rework.
 Now it is minimal.
 But really minimal. (oh!... and usable too!). :)

 -  **New dependences. **It now requires an additional engine to draw pixmaps (besides murrine).
 In ubuntu, run in a terminal the following line in order to install it: `sudo apt-get install -y gtk2-engines-murrine  gtk2-engines-pixbuf`

-Check more info on my blog.
+Check more info on [my blog](http://rhoconlinux.wordpress.com).
 Oh, and use google translate if you are not an spanish speaker. :P